XNickyChenX2022/blog-project/README.md

 $ pip install -r requirements.txt
 ```
 3.Create Postgresql database (install postgresql and use pgAdmin4)
-	create a server in pgadmin using:
+	create a server in pgadmin.
+Then in pgadmin create database (mine was called blog_database, remember this for later).
+Use the following below for initializing the server.
    * Hostname/address: localhost
    * Port:5432
    * Username:Postgres
    * Password:Your Password
-Then in pgadmin create database (mine was called blog_database, remember this for later)
 4. In Configuration.py (in the app folder, under templates folder) change the SQLALCHEMY_DATABASE_URI to connect to your database locally.
    See Example Below
    ```